Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 Audio data labeling

 Data labeling or annotation is about tagging raw data with correct answers to run supervised machine learning.
-In the process of training, your model will learn to recognize patterns in new data and make right predictions, based on the labels.
+In the process of training, your model will learn to recognize patterns in new data and make the right predictions, based on the labels.
 So, their quality and accuracy are critical for the success of ML projects.

 Though labeling suggests assistance from software tools and some degree of automation, for the most part, it’s still performed manually, by professional annotators and/or domain experts.
 In our bruxism detection project, sleep experts listened to audio recordings and mark them with grinding or snoring labels.